I Hope (Gabby Barrett song)

 "I Hope" is a song recorded by American country music singer Gabby Barrett.
 She released the single independently following her third-place finish on season 16 of American Idol.
 It led to her signing a deal with Warner Music Nashville, and it was released on July 29, 2019, as her debut single and the first from her debut studio album Goldmine.
 Barrett co-wrote the song with Jon Nite and Zach Kale, with Kale and Ross Copperman handling production.

 A remix featuring American singer-songwriter Charlie Puth was released on April 17, 2020.
 It received a Country Music Association Award for Single of the Year nomination at the 54th Annual Country Music Association Awards.
 The song reached number three in the US and number ten in Canada.
-The song is certified 8× Platinum in the United States and Canada and Gold in the United Kingdom.
+The song is certified 9× Platinum in the United States, 8× Platinum in Canada, Platinum in New Zealand, and Gold in the United Kingdom.
 It has also been hailed as a crossover hit, topping the Billboard Country Airplay, Adult Pop Songs and all-format Radio Songs charts and becoming the best-selling country song of 2020 in the United States, as well as the third-bestselling country and adult contemporary song of 2021 in the country.
 It spent 62 weeks on the Billboard Hot 100.